mmmmmm1988/YangChi_resume/README.md

 ###Decoding-Delay Sensitive Coding Scheme in TCP:

-On-going work.
 Designing a novel coding scheme for network-coded TCP to solve the decoding delay problem in such TCP implementations.

 ##OTHER EXPERIENCES:

 **Web Developer**, University of Cincinnati, 04/2012 – 06/2013: Implement E-Portfolio system, an online portfolio and assessment platform, for College of Engineering and Applied Sciences at University of Cincinnati using PHP and MySQL.
-This work was presented at 2013 NSF STEP Grantees Meeting.

 **Teaching Assistant**, University of Cincinnati, Spring 2010-2011: in Ad Hoc and Sensor Networks class.